leHyperKitsune/kinari/readme.md

-# kinari
+# 🌾kinari
-🌱kinari is my discord bot it the only code me know
+🌾kinari is my discord bot it the only code me know, kon!